RayJW/awesome-foss/README.md

 #### Computer-aided Design (CAD)

+Open-source CAD software offers cost savings, customization, and transparency advantages over proprietary options.
+Additionally, utilizing open-source solutions enables designers to maintain control over their IP and data since they have full access to the source code, ensuring data sovereignty and privacy.
+This can be especially advantageous when using CAD software in a big environment, perhaps designing future intellectual property.

 | Software  | Description |
 |-----------|-------------|
 | [FreeCAD](https://www.freecad.org) | FreeCAD is an open-source parametric 3D modeler made to design real-life objects of all sizes.
 It is designed to support a wide range of uses, including but not limited to product design, mechanical engineering, and architecture.
 It has a lot of amazing features and people of all skills will feel right at home thanks to its intuitive and modular design. |